hoonlab6/hoonlab6.github.io/_docs/recent news/index.md

 <h2><button class="button2">Paper</button> Learning from spontaneous gliomas in companion dogs</h2>

 Our paper focusing on comparative oncology of cross-species gliomas is out today in **Cancer Cell**.
 Dogs get spontaneous tumors similar to humans in an immuno-competent environment. <!--more--> We sought to trace molecular life history of gliomas across two species, i.e., to identify common set of somatic alterations and underlying evolutionary conserved mutational processes.
-We also queried age-related impact on development of glioma in canines vs. human pediatric and adult patients of glioma to show if canine gliomas resemble more of human pediatric or adult gliomas.</p>
+We also queried age-related impact on development of glioma in canines vs. human pediatric and adult patients of glioma to show if canine gliomas resemble more of human pediatric or adult gliomas.

 <p>